TristanDesjardins/snake-AI-deep-Q-learning/README.md

 # snake-AI-deep-Q-learning
-Snake AI using reinforcement learning (deep Q learning) with pytorch and pygame.
+Snake AI using deep reinforcement learning (deep Q learning) with pytorch and pygame.
 It was a challenge I gave myself.
 Enjoy! :blush:

 ## Preview